BradenN6/Merlin/README.md

 Interface with Cloudy Photoionization Software data and RAMSES-RT Simulation data to create galaxy images and spectra in nebular emission lines.

-The Merlin is a small species of falcon from the Northern Hemisphere.
-The naming of this package is inspired by the Merlin's exceptionally sharp eyesight; we generate observational diagnostics from simulated distant, high-redshift galaxies.
-Birds are a bellwether of environmental decline;
-populations are down nearly 3 billion birds since 1970.
-Please consider supporting local efforts to safeguard birds, their migration, and their habitats.

 ### File Structure: